The one minute summary on Iceland

 - Hotels. hostels, farms, camps and AirBnB in Iceland

 Now, cheers to the most Iceland aware person at the cocktail party.
-Before you go, one more quick list:
+Before you go, some more info.

 - The Blue Lagoon is a geothermal spa and the most famous sight in Iceland.